 Amy holds a Master’s of Science Degree in Conflict Analysis and Resolution with a focus on Organizational Design, has been a Florida Supreme Court certified mediator and is a sought out workshop facilitator for national conferences.
 She was the NFTY-STR Regional Advisor from 2001-2003 and served as the Assistant Director of Camp Coleman from 2001-2008.
 Amy has spent the last 7 years working as an independent leadership coach and consultant which has allowed her to experience over 50 non-profit summer camps in action.
 Having seen and experienced best practices in camping, Amy has returned to Camp Coleman to bring back all that she has learned.
 She lives in St. Petersburg, Florida with her daughter, Mikayla during the school year.

-Alex Glass, Assistant Director
+Lindsey Davis, Assistant Director

 Lauren Gordon, Office Manager

 Camp Coleman has been a part of Lauren’s life since she was a camper in the Junior Unit in 1974.
 Since then she has held positions and roles at Coleman including CIT, counselor, assistant unit head, aquatics director, and transportation director.
 Lauren began working full-time as Coleman’s Office Manager in 2011 after working at the Davis Academy in Atlanta for 15 years.
 Lauren and her husband Todd “he who comes on weekends” Gordon live in Johns Creek with their 4 daughters who are also Coleman campers.

 Beth Blick, Program Director